mgor/dotfiles/README.md

 + gnome-terminal solaried color theme
 + dir-colors solarized color theme
 + set wallpaper

+Probably some additional tweaks not mentioned as well :)

 ## Usage
 You should probably start with: